 - Advertisement -spot_img

 The term ‘elevator pitch’ in business refers to a brief but persuasive speech you can use to get somebody interested in your proposal.
 You don’t have to deliver it in an elevator ride lasting half a minute.
 But imagine if you had to.
 Could you roll off a memorable and convincing pitch without stuttering, grasping for words, or rushing through things too quickly?

-Good writing provides the basis of your communications rehearsal.
+Good writing provides the basis for your communication rehearsal.
 You’ll want to hone other aspects, such as body language, pace, and tone of voice.
 But your overall delivery is just dressing; the words provide the substance – and that’s what matters most.

 Outworking everyone else

-You may be convinced of the value of writing to your communications skill and how that, in turn, will influence the success or failure of your startup.
+You may be convinced of the value of writing to your communications skills and how that, in turn, will influence the success or failure of your startup.
 But the job of an entrepreneur is one of the endless challenges.
-How much focus can you devote towards improving this one facet of running a business?
+How much focus can you devote to improving this aspect of running a business?

-The recently aired hit Netflix documentary, “The Last Dance,” gives modern fans an insight into the mind of Michael Jordan – one of the most successful athletes in all of sport.
-Jordan is quoted saying, “nobody will ever work as hard as I work” about how he approached every practice session with as much intensity as he would bring to real games.
+The recently aired hit Netflix documentary, “The Last Dance,” gives modern fans an insight into the mind of Michael Jordan – one of the most successful athletes in all of sports.
+Jordan is quoted saying, “Nobody will ever work as hard as I do” about how he approached every practice session with as much intensity as he would bring to real games.

-Embrace that ethos, and don’t overlook that simplest of tasks-writing.
+Embrace that ethos, and don’t overlook the simplest of tasks in writing.
 Express your thoughts with greater potency, and you’ll convince others to build a successful enterprise with you.

+- Advertisement -spot_img